-The methods component of the qualifying exam will be offered on May 11 (registration deadline April 10, 4:30 pm) for the 2008-09 academic year.
+The methods component of the qualifying exam will be offered on May 10 (registration deadline April 9) for the 2009-10 academic year.
 It should be taken after completion of EPID 722.
 The student is required to consult with the advisor before registering for the methods component of the doctoral qualifying examination, to confirm the student's readiness to take the examination at that time.

 The substantive component of the Doctoral Qualifying Examination is offered during the Fall semester (late September or early October).
 Special interest area examinations (i.e., genetic, physical activity, etc.) are also scheduled at that time.
-For the 2008-2009 academic year, substantive exams are scheduled for September 23 from 8.45 am - 3.00 pm, with a registration deadline of August 25 at 4.30 pm.
+For the 2009-2010 academic year, substantive exams are scheduled for September 22 from 8.45 am - 3.00 pm, with a registration deadline of August 22.